suxatcode/helix-db/README.md

 ## Key Features

-- **Fast & Efficient**: Built for performance with lightning-fast startup times and millisecond query latency
+- **Fast & Efficient**: Built for performance we're currently 1000x faster than Neo4j, 100x faster than TigerGraph and on par with Qdrant for vectors.
-- **Vector-First**: Native support for vector data types, making it ideal for RAG (Retrieval Augmented Generation) and AI applications
+- **RAG-First**: Native support for graph and vector data types, making it ideal for RAG (Retrieval Augmented Generation) and AI applications
-- **Developer Friendly**: Intuitive query language with built-in type checking and easy-to-use build tools
+- **Graph-Vector**: Easiest database for storing relationships between nodes, vectors, or nodes AND vectors.
 - **Reliable Storage**: Powered by LMDB (Lightning Memory-Mapped Database) for robust and efficient data persistence
 - **ACID Compliant**: Ensures data integrity and consistency
-- **Managed Service**: Available as a fully managed cloud service for simplified operations

 ## Getting Started